membraneframework/membrane_tutorials/broadcasting/07_RTSP_Architecture.md

 ## Pipeline

 The pipeline consists of a couple elements, each of them performing a specific media processing task.
+You can definitely notice some similarities to the pipeline described in the [RTMP architecture](02_RTMP_SystemArchitecture.md).
+However, we will only be processing video so only the video processing elements will be necessary.

 ![image](assets/rtsp_pipeline.drawio.png)